 Fill the ridge between the each plank with joint compound to disguise paneling as dry wall, unless it is made of solid wood.
-(Wood shrinks and expands, so filler will not last.)
-Once the compound is dry, sand the ridge and the rest of the panel to create a level surface.
+(Wood shrinks and expands, so filler will not last) Once the compound is dry, sand the ridge and the rest of the panel to create a level surface.

 Apply a coat of primer to the paneling with a paint roller.
 Oil-based or shellac primers will cure more quickly than latex primer, which may take up to a month to cure completely.